neildavis/drv8835-motor-driver-rpi-gpio/README.md

 ## Library reference
 This library uses 3&nbsp;kHz software PWM to drive the motors.

-In order to keep source compatibility with Pololu's driver, motor speeds in this library are represented as numbers between *-480* and *480* (inclusive).
+In order to keep source compatibility with Pololu's driver API, absolute motor speeds in this library are represented as numbers between *-480* and *480* (inclusive).
+Additional methods are provided to allow speed to be represented in percentage terms, i.e. as numbers between *-100* and *100* (inclusive).
 A speed of 0 corresponds to braking.
 Positive speeds correspond to current flowing from M1A/M2A to M1B/M2B, while negative speeds correspond to current flowing in the other direction.

 The library can be imported into a Python program with the following line: